 Ruby Sakae Hirose died on October 7th, 1960, at the age of 56 from acute myeloid leukemia.
 She died in Pennsylvania, thousands of miles away from her siblings and family.
 She is buried at the Auburn Pioneer Cemetery in Auburn, WA per request of her family.

-Hirose is truly a remarkable scientist.
-In the face of adversity, she rose to her dreams.
-Those dreams would ultimately help millions in the world fight against polio, and other deadly diseases.
-Hirose gave much to the country and the people of her society, despite them having turned their backs during war time.
-Instead of being discouraged by her upbringing, or by her family’s incarceration, Hirose relied on the strength she inherited from her parents to change the way we understand the world.
+Hirose was truly a remarkable scientist.
+In the face of adversity, she would only accept excellence from herself.
+Her hard work would ultimately help millions in the world fight against polio and other deadly diseases.
+Hirose gave much to the country and the people of her society, despite being betrayed by them.
+Instead of being discouraged by her upbringing or by her family’s incarceration, Hirose relied on the strength she inherited from her parents to change the way we understand the world.
 We can learn much about strength and accountability from Hiroses’ work.